 Shopping in Genova

 In Genova, there are many places that you can head to for some great shopping.
 The Old Center houses beautiful little shops where you can buy goods of all kinds.
 The more exclusive boutiques of Genova are situated on the elegant Via Roma.
-On Via XX Settembre, the street covered by porticoes, you can find different kind of shops and the Mercato Orientale, a market full of local products.
+On Via XX Settembre, the street covered by porticoes, you can find different kinds of shops and the Mercato Orientale, a market full of local products.

 As you visit the lovely town of Genova, you’ll be able to test out many small shops offering anything from spices to condiments.

-Genova is a great place to visit and learn about successful sea trade of old!
+Genoa, Italy is a great place to visit and learn about successful sea trade of old!